WRAL Cites NCTracks Problems

 “We are doing everything we can to make sure people have the information they need to file claims successfully and get paid,” he said.

-Posted on August 1, 2013, in Computer Sciences Corporation, DHHS, Division of Medical Assistance, Health Care Providers and Services, Medicaid, Medicaid Billing, Medicaid Reimbursement, Medicaid Reimbursements, NCTrack Glitches, NCTracks, NCTracks Billing Issues, North Carolina, Timely Payments and tagged Computer Sciences Corporation, CSC, DHHS, Division of Medical Assistance, DMA, Health care provider, Medicaid, Medicaid Providers, NC Medicaid, NCTracks, NCTracks Billing Issues, NCTracks Problems.
+Posted on August 1, 2013, in Computer Sciences Corporation, Division of Medical Assistance, Health Care Providers and Services, Medicaid, Medicaid Billing, Medicaid Reimbursement, Medicaid Reimbursements, NC DHHS, NCTrack Glitches, NCTracks, NCTracks Billing Issues, North Carolina, Timely Payments and tagged Computer Sciences Corporation, CSC, Division of Medical Assistance, DMA, Health care provider, Medicaid, Medicaid Providers, NC DHHS, NC Medicaid, NCTracks, NCTracks Billing Issues, NCTracks Problems.
 Bookmark the permalink.
 Leave a comment.